Category: iOS

 A couple hours work got me a working demo app that could connect to the Azuracast test station and monitor the metadata in real time.
 I elected to just show the URL for the artwork as text because actually fetching the image wasn’t a key part of the API.

-I did then hit the problem that the demo app was iOS only.
+I then hit the problem that the demo app was iOS only.
 I could run it on MacOS in emulation mode, but I didn’t have a fully-fledged Mac app to test with.
 (Nor did I have a tvOS one.)
 I tried a couple variations on adding a new target to build the Mac app, but mostly I ended up breaking the work I had working, so I eventually abandoned that.

 I then started working step by step to include the library in ACRadioPlayer.
 FRadioPlayer came with an iOS apps (UIKit and SwiftUI), a native Mac app, and a tvOS app.
 I carefully worked through getting the required versions of the OS to match in the ACWebSocketClient podspec, the ACRadioPlayer Podfile, and the ACRadioPlayer Xcode project.
 That was tedious but eventually successful.